-Microsoft Surface Go is the smallest Surface tablet with a pixel sense display and stereo speakers great for media consumption and get the job done on the go.
+Microsoft Surface Go is the smallest Surface tablet with a pixel-sense display and stereo speakers great for media consumption and getting the job done on the go.
 However, It doesn’t officially support Dolby Atmos which is a spatial sound technology to brings the same immersive 3D audio you experience in the movie theater to a pair of headset or speakers.

-With the stereo front-firing speakers and the ability to manually enabling by yourself with the Dolby Access app, you can experience better-surrounded sound for your music, movie, and games with your Surface Go internal speakers or any headphones.
+With the stereo front-firing speakers and the ability to manually enable by yourself with the Dolby Access app, you can experience better-surrounded sound for your music, movies, and games with your Surface Go internal speakers or any headphones.
 In this article, we will show you how to install, enable, and customize Dobly Atmos on Microsoft Surface Go.

 How to Enable Dolby Atmos on Microsoft Surface Go